synetica/enlink-decoder/README.md

 **Msg Len** is the number of bytes in the settings data.
 The settings data starts with a **Command** byte and then the command **Value**.
 The Value can be blank.

+### Downlink Receive Port

+When the enLink device receives a downlink message, it first checks the port byte value.
+If this value matches the expected value, it then attempts to decode the message and process the result.
+By default the expected value is set to **All**, so it will, in effect, ignore the port value and simple decode and process the message.
+Only valid port values are allowed, as per the LoRaWAN Specification.
+These values are 1 to 223.

 ### Settings Data Details

 | Name | Msg Len | Command | Value | Reboot Required? |